-- 1. Two or more cases concerning the same subject matter may at any time, either of the General Court's own motion or on application by a main party, be joined, on account of the connection between them, for the purposes, alternatively or cumulatively, of the written or oral part of the procedure or of the decision which closes the proceedings. - 2.
+- 1. Two or more cases concerning the same subject-matter may at any time, either of the General Court's own motion or on application by a main party, be joined, on account of the connection between them, for the purposes, alternatively or cumulatively, of the written or oral part of the procedure or of the decision which closes the proceedings. - 2.
 A decision on whether cases should be joined shall be taken by the President.
-Before taking that decision, the President shall prescribe a time limit within which the main parties may submit their observations on any joinder, if they have not already expressed their views in that regard. - 3.
+Before taking that decision, the President shall prescribe a time-limit within which the main parties may submit their observations on any joinder, if they have not already expressed their views in that regard. - 3.
 Joined cases may be disjoined, in accordance with the provisions of paragraph 2. - 4.
-Procedural documents included in the files of the joined cases shall be served via e-Curia on the parties who request this.
-The President may, however, on application by a party, exclude from such service certain information from the case file which it is claimed is confidential.
+All the parties to the joined cases may examine the files in the cases concerned at the Registry.
+The President may, however, on application by a party, order that certain confidential information from the case-file be excluded from that consultation.